 An exhibition of the Nouveau Musée Bienne/Neues Museum Biel.

-Venue: NMB Bâtiment Schwab
+Location: NMB Bâtiment Schwab

 Levon Biss (1975, United Kingdom) lives and works in London.
 During his career Levon has received numerous awards and in 2016 he was presented with a Fellowship to the Royal Photographic Society.
 Levon’s work has been published in TIME magazine, GEO, The New York Times Magazine, National Geographic, Sports Illustrated and many other respected international titles.